osamu2001/open-urls-on-clipboard/README.md

 # open-urls-on-clipboard
-open urls on clipboard every three seconds
+open urls on a clipboard every three seconds